churuz-fyi/churuz-fyi/README.md

 [LINKS](https://link.ruz.fyi) | Computers are really interesting.
 Good thing I like them.

-## You may me doing one of the following
+## You may catch me doing one of the following
 - Writing a CLI tool in C (or learning how to)
 - Making little webapps for fun
 - Reconfiguring my Linux machines